nemecek-filip/CompositionalDiffablePlayground.ios/README.md

 The goal is to showcase different compositional layouts and how to achieve them.
 Feel free to use any code you can find and if you have interesting layout idea - open PR!

+Please *don't* take these examples as the only correct way how to work with these APIs.
+I am still figuring them out and experimenting.

 **Check out my blog** for posts about [Compositional Layout](https://nemecek.be/blog/series/compositional-layout) and [Diffable Data Sources](https://nemecek.be/blog/series/diffable) or any other iOS development [topics](https://nemecek.be/blog/swift-and-ios) :-)

 For more about `NSCollectionLayoutGroup` which lets you create layouts as shown below, check out [this post](https://nemecek.be/blog/66/detailed-look-at-the-nscollectionlayoutgroup).